STAT545-UBC-hw-2018-19/hw02-MalcolmNSB/hw02_gapminder_dplyr.md

 -   Can you get these facts about “extent” or “size” in more than one way?
 Can you imagine different functions being useful in different contexts?

-The `ncol` and `nrow` functions return the number of columns and rows, respectively, of `gapminder`.
-We can also extract the same information by using the `str` function,
+We can also determine both the class and the number of rows & columns (among other information) by using the `str` function,

 ``` r
 str(gapminder)